Mississippi Medical Marijuana

 If the constitutional amendment is passed by voters in 2020, patients with debilitating medical conditions will finally gain access to legal medical marijuana in Mississippi through physicians certifying it as a treatment option.
 The program would serve as an additional tool for physicians to help people who are in pain or who have chronic diseases ease their suffering.
 Amendment 65 is supported by numerous legislators on both sides of the aisle, medical professionals, law enforcement professionals, attorneys, and clergy across the state.

 Market Conditions in Mississippi

 Currently, Mississippi has a very restrictive program in place that allows patients with a debilitating epileptic condition to use CBD oil with lower than 0.5% THC.
 The CBD oil must contain at least 15% CBD and can only be obtained from two designated state universities.
 However, the oil is hard to obtain because it remains illegal to produce, grow, or sell cannabis products in Mississippi.

 Polling shows that 67% of voters in Mississippi support marijuana for medical use by qualifying patients.

-If the Medical Marijuana 2020 amendment is passed, Mississippians who have the following debilitating medical conditions would qualify for medical marijuana: cancer, epilepsy and other seizures, Parkinson’s disease, Huntington’s disease, multiple sclerosis, post-traumatic stress disorder, HIV, AIDS, chronic pain, ALS, glaucoma, Crohn’s disease, sickle-cell anemia, autism with aggressive or self-injurious behavior, spinal cord injuries, and similar diseases.
+If Amendment 65 is passed, Mississippians who have the following debilitating medical conditions would qualify for medical marijuana: cancer, epilepsy and other seizures, Parkinson’s disease, Huntington’s disease, multiple sclerosis, post-traumatic stress disorder, HIV, AIDS, chronic pain, ALS, glaucoma, Crohn’s disease, sickle-cell anemia, autism with aggressive or self-injurious behavior, spinal cord injuries, and similar diseases.

 Stay up-to-date on medical marijuana in Mississippi